rmerzouki/speech-to-text/README.md

 ###  Additional notes
 ```
 A bug in pytube led me to temporarily use git+https://github.com/rmerzouki/pytube ; this bug is now fixed with pytube version 12.0.0.
+A new bug in pytube led me to temporarily use git+https://github.com/jmsmg/pytube ; this bug is now fixed with pytube version 12.1.0 released in May 9, 2022 and available in https://pypi.org/project/pytube/

 A new bug in pytube led me to use git+https://github.com/jmsmg/pytube as of April 26th 2022.

 ```